stackbit-projects/missing-moths-d673c/content/pages/index.md

     background_image_size: contain
     background_image_opacity: 8
     content: >
-      Some like the Garden Tiger moth pictured here have seen their numbers drop by 90%.
+      Some like the Garden Tiger moth have seen their numbers drop by 90%.
 Loss of habitat, use of pesticides and climate change are all responsible for these dramatic changes in moth populations.

       Thank you for taking an interest in the Missing Moths project.
 This site